What to look at on college tours!

 Floor Quality Matters More Than Pretty Studios

-You do not need a gorgeous, state-of-the-art studio for a strong education.
+You do not need a gorgeous, state-of-the-art studio for a strong education (but it’s nice!)

 You do need: